printvis/PrintVis.CloudUpgrade/README.md

 ![CloudWizard.png](.media/CloudWizard.png)

 ## Remarks
-Since Microsoft is changing the data structure of each release some data will be lossed.
+Since Microsoft is changing the data structure of each release some data will be lost.
 * Item Templates - PrintVis fields needs to be moved by hand (PV20)
 * Customer Templates - PrintVis fields needs to be moved by hand (PV20)